svaksha/pythonidae/Biology.md

 - Pycortex :: [is a python-based toolkit for surface visualization in fMRI data](http://pycortex.org).
 [Source Code](https://github.com/gallantlab/pycortex) on Github.
 * PyMVPA → [MultiVariate Pattern Analysis in Python](http://www.pymvpa.org).
 Source repo :: https://github.com/PyMVPA/PyMVPA
 * PySurfer :: [Cortical neuroimaging visualization in Python](https://github.com/nipy/PySurfer).
 [Online documentation (stable)](http://pysurfer.github.com/) and [Mailing list](http://mail.scipy.org/mailman/listinfo/nipy-devel)
+- [PyView](https://github.com/lrajmohan/PyView) :: is a project written in Python to perform experiments on learning and decision making used in the department of Neuroscience at Stony Brook University.
 * [PsychoPy](http://www.psychopy.org) :: is an open-source package for creating psychology stimuli in Python.
 PsychoPy combines the graphical strengths of OpenGL with the easy Python syntax to give psychophysics a free and simple stimulus presentation and control package.
 [Source code](https://github.com/psychopy/psychopy)